Stage One Reentry Plan Examples

 Yes.
 The U.S. Department of Health and Human Services has notified states of enforcement discretion for telehealth remote communications during the COVID-19 Public Health Emergency.

 Yes, there is no need to change the IFSP if some visits will be offered via tele-practice and the family is participating from a natural environment such as the home.

 There is no regulatory requirement regarding tele-practice.
-The ESIT state office will waive the monthly face-to-face guidance during this state of emergency.”
+The ESIT state office will waive the monthly in-person guidance during this state of emergency.”
 The contract just requires a monthly service, it doesn’t specify face-to-face.
 We have clarified that virtual services are face-to-face, but they are not in-person.

 Yes.
 This would not require a change to the IFSP.